LiuJoyceC/shortly-angular/README.md

 #shortly-angular
 This is a project I completed as a student at [Hack Reactor Remote Beta](http://www.hackreactor.com/remote-beta).
-This project was worked on with a pair.
+This project started out with a pair, but was later adopted as a solo project by myself.